AppiumTestDistribution/stark-vision/PromptGuidelines.md

 ### 4. Verification/Assertions

 Stark Vision supports various types of assertions to verify UI elements and states.
-Use `aiGetInfo()` for all assertions.
+Use `aiGetInfo()` for more descriptive assertions.

 #### A. Basic Element Presence
 ```javascript